top of page

 • Conditional residents (2 years): must follow a different process (form I-751).

-• If you've already applied for citizenship, you can opt out of renewing; your status will be temporarily covered while you wait.
+• If you have already applied for citizenship, you do not need to renew; your status will be temporarily covered while you wait.

 Government Office